Genshin Impact Review

 Cross-Play: You can play online with PlayStation, iOS, PC.

+You will need PlayStation Plus (must be 18 to create, then create sub-accounts for younger players who need be set as 13 or older) to play online with PlayStation 4.
 There are a series of interrelated currencies in the game that offer a variety of benefits, but largely work towards gaining Wishes to unlock characters and weapons in a Loot Box style:

 - Genesis Crystals currency - can only be purchased with real money and are used to buy Primogems in the game.